 The moral of the story?
 Play around until you find a shampoo you like.

-"It is 100% safe to try any of these at home," Norton told TODAY Style.
+"It is 100% safe to try any of these at home," Norton told us.
 "This is not something you need to rely on a hairstylist for because there's no deposit of color.
 There's only tonal correction, and it's not even aggressive tonal correction, it's almost surface-level tonal correction.
 And it's not permanent."

 Both experts recommend that brunettes with brassy tones use a blue shampoo about once a week.
 But be careful: If you use too much at one time or shampoo too often, your hair could turn darker than your desired shade.